 This site shows many examples of my most successful and widely applicable illustration style.
 I’ve had the good fortune to work with wonderful designers from agencies representing a variety of businesses and institutions from all over the USA and Canada.
 The spirited colors and expressive line of this style works well in ads, on book jackets, packaging, posters, web pages, illustrated logos, and more!

-As a bridge between my illustration and fine art work I’ve been teaching Watercolor for Illustration at Bellevue College near Seattle for several years.
-I teach the basics of watercolor while the students learn the discipline of planning a painting as if working with an art director.
+As a bridge between my illustration and fine art work I taught Watercolor for Illustration at Bellevue College near Seattle for 9 years.
+I covered the basics of watercolor while the students learn the strategy and discipline of planning a painting as if working with an art director.
 Their surprise at achieving successful results after progressing through various challenges is thrilling.
 It’s fun to try to inspire them as my teachers have inspired me in throughout my creative explorations.
+I also taught an Illustration Communications class for those developing an illustration portfolio.

-Seattle is still my home, where I raised two artistic children and am part of a rich community of artists.
+I moved across Puget Sound to Bainbridge Island at the end of summer 2017 to a big studio immersed in nature, but close to my Seattle roots, where I raised two artistic children and am part of a rich community of artists.
 Be sure to check out the links to some of my friend’s web sites on the Lively Links page.
-I put up with the dreary, wet winters here, conducive to indoor work, in order to swim in the beautiful lakes all summer inhaling a view of Mt.
+I put up with the dreary, wet winters here, conducive to indoor artwork, in order to swim in the beautiful lakes all summer inhaling a view of Mt.
 Rainier with every breath.